cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   encoding the public key `pk`
 - Unmarshal(enc): Parse a byte string of length Npk to recover a public key
-- Nzz: The output size of the Hash_kem and Extract_kem functions in bytes
+- Ndh: The length in bytes of a Diffie-Hellman shared secret produced by the DH function of this KEM.

 Then we can construct a KEM called `DHKEM(Group, Hash_kem)` in the following way, where `Group` denotes the Diffie-Hellman group and